-Shopping for new clothes is one of the most exciting milestones after breast augmentation.
+Shopping for new clothes is one of the most exciting milestones after getting a breast augmentation.
 Trying on the tops and dresses you’ve always wanted to wear and seeing them fit beautifully is cause for celebration.
-But before you embrace plunging necklines, you’ll need a great bra that keeps your gals in place and looking great—and sometimes that feels like an impossible goal.
+But before you embrace plunging necklines, you’ll need a great bra that keeps your gals in place and looking great — which sometimes feels like an impossible goal.

-This is one of the most common questions women have after breast augmentation.
-Let’s start with the easy part: your band size should be similar to your previous bra size, since your underbust measurement isn’t changed by breast augmentation surgery.
-So if you were a 36 before surgery, you’re likely to still be that same band size.
-Still, it’s worth measuring just in case, because band size is the first step to getting a good fit—we’ll give tips later in this post.
+This is one of the most common questions women have after getting a breast augmentation.
+Let’s start with the easy part, band size.
+Your band size should be similar to your previous bra size since your underbust measurement isn’t changed by breast augmentation surgery.
+So if you were a 36 before surgery, you’re likely to still be a 36.
+Still, it’s worth measuring just in case, because band size is the first step to getting a good fit — we’ll give tips for that later in this post.

 Next up is cup size and finding the right cup size can be a real conundrum.
-Many Maryland breast augmentation patients go into surgery thinking about their desired size change—for instance, going from an A cup to a C cup—but experience frustration if they only try on their hoped-for size when updating their bra collection.
-Knowing your size is helpful, but the truth is every manufacturer and bra style is a little different when it comes to cup size.
+Many Maryland breast augmentation patients go into surgery with some idea about their desired size change — for instance, going from an A cup to a C cup.
+However, many ladies will then experience frustration if they only try on their hoped-for size when updating their bra collection.
+Knowing your ideal size is helpful, but the truth is every manufacturer and bra style is a little different when it comes to cup size.
 To find a great fit, you’ll need to try cup sizes beyond the one you expected.
 There’s just no substitute for trying on several bras to judge their fit and comfort!

 Your body will gradually acclimate to the weight of your new breasts, but it’s important to wear a bra with good support that doesn’t pull down on your shoulders.
 Seek out the advice of a professional bra fitter (many department stores and boutiques offer this service for free) to make sure you’re giving your breasts the support they need.